laalyn/xghostclick/README.md

 * IMPORTANT: You will probably need to compensate for the extra delay caused by slower timing.
 Keep scaling the ranges and numbers while testing to see if it looks better. <br><br>
 * Example: `!ENTRY toggle down key 66 ; button 1 9 19 31 47 11 19 13 21 9 25 31 69 9 25 35 70 2 6 90 150` makes you a semi-sweat pvper every time you toggle with CAPS_LOCK, clicking 8-12 cps assuming timing is set at 10ms.

-## TODO undocumented features
+## undocumented features
-* multiple config files can be passed / more config file syntax
+* multiple config files can be passed
 * can either specify path to config, or just name from configs folder
-* interrupt an entry on configured key, then resume on another (auto disable on hotbar switch basically)
+* IN PROGRESS interrupt an entry on configured key range, then resume on another (auto disable on hotbar switch basically)
+  * clarification: trigger keys are single numbers, on AND; interrupt keys are ranges invoked with "keys" / "buttons", on OR; resume keys are single numbers on AND.
-* key event delay obfuscation
+* IN PROGRESS key event delay obfuscation

 ### enjoy <3